What is the mission of a school counselor?

 Elementary School Students’ Developmental Needs

-Early identification and intervention of children’s academic and personal/social needs is essential in removing barriers to learning and in promoting academic achievement.
-The knowledge, attitudes and skills that students acquire in the areas of academic, career and personal/social development during these elementary years serve as the foundation for future success.
+Early identification and intervention of children’s academic and personal/social needs are essential in removing barriers to learning and in promoting academic achievement.
+The knowledge, attitudes, and skills that students acquire in the areas of academic, career, and personal/social development during these elementary years serve as the foundation for future success.

 Elementary School Counselors Implement the Counseling Program by Providing: